Last Updated on Thursday, April 02, 2026

 Above 8000 CFS = Very High flows.
 The river changes into an Intermediate Class IV river at these unusually high flows.
 Speed of water, size of waves, length of rapids increase.
 Participants should be competent swimmers, active, not overweight.
 Wetsuits required.
 Usual minimum age increased to 15 years.

-Rafting flows on this beautiful river typically start in May and last into fall thanks to consistent water releases from two upstream reservoirs.
+Rafting flows on this beautiful river typically start in May and last through September thanks to consistent water releases from two upstream reservoirs.

 The Middle Fork is one of the best options for 1-, 2-, and 3-Day wilderness trips.
 Predictable water releases from the Oxbow PG&E Power House just above the run create a wonderful opportunity for Class III - IV rafting inside a 2000' deep wilderness canyon.